willbprog127/spiritvnc-fltk-no-libssh2/README.md

 - GNU `make` must be installed on OpenIndiana and FreeBSD

 **macOS**
-> [!NOTE]
-> I no longer have access to a modern Mac so please file an issue and I will do the best I can to work with you.
 * Intel - [Homebrew](https://brew.sh/) is the recommended way to install dependencies on macOS Intel.
-* Apple Silicon - I have no access to an Apple Silicon Mac, so your guess is as good as mine _(maybe Homebrew?)_
+* Apple Silicon - I have no access to an Apple Silicon Mac, but it looks like Homebrew is available for Apple Silicon and has the necessary libraries

 **Windows**
 * Intel - [MSYS2](https://www.msys2.org/) is the recommended way to install dependencies on x86_64 versions of Windows 10 and 11.  libvncclient has some [Windows-specific bugs](https://github.com/LibVNC/libvncserver/issues?q=is%3Aissue+is%3Aopen+windows) that may not get fixed right away.